15 Books Every Professional Woman Should Read in 2023

 This book is jointly created by two outstanding leadership coaches.
 Sally is the world's outstanding female leadership expert and has 25 years of coaching experience in female leadership training; Marshall is the Lifetime Achievement Award of the American Academy of Management Leadership coach, his masterpiece is "No Tried and Tested Method".

-The book was recommended by a friend, at first saw the title of the book as very ordinary, lack of interest, but looking at me can not help but keep amazed that this is what I do.
+The book was recommended by a friend, at first saw the title of the book as very ordinary, and lacking interest, but looking at me can not help but keep amazed that this is what I do.

 The bad habit that basically allows every ordinary woman to sit on the account: